 3 Books Like The Seven Husbands of Evelyn Hugo

-If you like the idea of exploring the corruption that fame can have on beautiful women, you may want to read The Seven Husbands of Evelyn Hugo, which is also by Taylor Jenkins Reid.
-We have a book club guide for Evelyn Hugo, Carrie Soto is Back and Malibu Rising, as well as a full list of all of Reid’s books (rated!)
+We have a few suggestions listed below, but if you want more, we’ve got more!
+Check out our list of books like The Seven Husbands of Evelyn Hugo.
+If you love Reid, we also have a book club guide for Daisy Jones & the Six, Carrie Soto is Back and Malibu Rising, as well as a full list of all of Reid’s books (rated!).

 Tab Hunter Confidential, Tab Hunter and Eddie Miller

 If you are interested in learning more about an actual closeted Hollywood star, then Tab Hunter Confidential will make for interesting reading.
 Hunter was the kind of hunky All-American guy that the Hollywood machine loved in the 1950’s.
 He went from stable boy to star, and he had to learn how to navigate the shark infested waters along the way.
 He was also absolutely gay, and his memoir tackles the subject head on.